rhiannonmcn/Love-Light-Photography/README.md

 ![Responsive Design Checker](assets/images/readme-images/responsive-issue-3.png)

-There were overflow issues that couldnt be determined easily once certain screen sizes were reached, the mobile screen size.
-To help identify the overflow issues, the problem aws googled and answer found in [Stack Overflow](https://stackoverflow.com/questions/31458477/find-element-that-is-causing-the-showing-of-horizontal-scrollbar-in-google-chrom) and a piece of code was used to outline all the elements on a page, allowing the elements that didnt line up to be identified.
+There were overflow issues that couldnt be determined easily once certain screen sizes were reached, particularly the mobile screen size.
+To help identify the overflow issues, the problem was googled and answer found in [Stack Overflow](https://stackoverflow.com/questions/31458477/find-element-that-is-causing-the-showing-of-horizontal-scrollbar-in-google-chrom) and a piece of code was used to outline all the elements on a page, allowing the elements that didnt line up to be identified.

 ![Outline Code Example](assets/images/readme-images/outline-code.png)